 - American Moving & Storage Association (AMSA)

-One bad review can happen—but patterns of complaints about hidden fees, missing items, or hostage shipments are major red flags.
+One bad review can happen.
+Patterns of complaints about hidden fees, missing items, or hostage shipments are major red flags.

 Verify Credentials and Licensing